yoursmanjunad/Impact-Training/Language Summaries/C_Lang.md

 **'A' is not same as "A"**

-- A single characte in '' can be regarded as a means of expressing a numeric value corresponding to the ASCII value of the character.
+- A single character in '' can be regarded as a means of expressing a numeric value corresponding to the ASCII value of the character.

 - 'A' is equivalent to '\101' or '\x41' and also `65`, `0101` and `0x41`
 - 'A' + 'B' is equivalent to **65+66** in C
 - initialisations can be mixed with other declarations.
-- If a variable not initialised, then global variables are initialised by default to zero.
+- If a variable not initialised, then global variables are initialised by default to **zero**.
 - There is no default initialisation for local variables.
 They will not have starting value of zero.
 - A variable my be declared as constant using the keyword `const`
 - Once they are declared, they cannot have any value assigned to them or be changed in any other way, by they can be used in expressions.